Midwifery

 What happens next?

-You’ll be notified via UCAS of the results of your interview within three working days.
+You’ll be notified via UCAS of the results of your interview within five working days.

 What next if I am offered a place?